 Is Trupanion pet insurance worth it?

 It depends on your pet and your budget.
-Trupanion is worth its higher price for pets with real chronic or catastrophic risk — its per-condition deductible and uncapped payouts shine on lifelong conditions, and VetDirect Pay means you don't front a big bill.
-It's a weaker value for young, low-risk pets on a tight budget, who often do better with a cheaper annual-deductible plan that has a payout cap they can accept.
+Trupanion’s direct product can fit pets with chronic or catastrophic risk — its lifetime per-condition deductible and no-payout-limit structure can suit lifelong conditions, and VetDirect Pay can reduce what you front at participating clinics.
+Partner/channel forms can differ.
+It's a weaker value for young, low-risk pets on a tight budget, who should compare a capped annual-deductible plan on identical quote inputs.

 Does Trupanion raise your rates when you file a claim?